FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/css_snapshot_v1.md

 * `cluster_name` - Indicates the CSS cluster name.

 * `backup_type` - Indicates the snapshot creation mode, the value should be "manual" or "automated".

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minutes.
+* `delete` - Default is 3 minutes.

 ## Import